-One of the best ways to explore the parks year-round is to head out for a hike on our extensive trail system.
+One of the best ways to explore year-round is to head out for a hike on the extensive trail system in Three Rivers.
 Hiking combines exercise and fresh air for a rejuvenating, stress-relieving experience.
-Our trails wind through the woodland, grassland and wetland habitats of many species of wildlife.
+Trails wind through the woodland, grassland and wetland habitats of many species of wildlife.
 You’ll be amazed at what you might see along the way.

 In the spring, summer and fall, hikers can choose between paved bike/hike trails and unpaved hiking-only trails.
-In the winter, we offer plowed and snow-packed trails.
+In the winter, plowed and snow-packed trails are available.
 Our Natural Resources division oversees the operations of these trails to maximize their scenic beauty while minimizing any environmental impact.

 Thee Rivers Park District allows appropriate Other Power-Driven Mobility Devices (OPDMD) in parks and trails to assist persons with mobility disabilities to more fully enjoy park areas, facilities and trails.

-Even if there is snow on the ground, you can still enjoy hiking in the parks!
-We offer plowed and snow-packed trails at the following locations:
+Even if there is snow on the ground, you can still hike in the parks!
+Plowed and snow-packed trails are available at the following locations:

 Where to find it